GIU-Connect/GIU-Connect/README.md

    - Click on "Create Database" and choose the appropriate rules for your project (start in test mode if needed).

 7. **Set Up Your Environment:**
-   - In the root directory of your cloned repository, create or open the `.env` file located in `assets/`.
+   - In the root directory of your cloned repository, create an `.env` file in the `assets/` folder, then copy the contents from `.env.example` into your `.env` file.
+Your `.env` will be ignored when pushing changes.
    - Make sure to replace the placeholders with the actual values from your Firebase project.

 8. **Test Your Changes:**